-Kurt Manwaring: Have you ever looked back and wondered how your life might be different if you had been given the role of hosting The Amazing Race and someone else hosted Survivor?
+Has Jeff Probst ever wondered how his life might be different if he hosted Amazing Race and someone else hosted Survivor?

 It’s obviously impossible to know what would have happened if the roles were reversed.
 I can only say that I love hosting Survivor and can’t imagine it any other way.